GBP Ranking Factors for Local SEO: Proximity, Reviews, Relevance

 4. Optimize by Sector

 Apply strategies that reflect sector weighting.
-Beauty benefits from reviews and brand alignment.
+Beauty benefits from review quantity and keyword branding.
 Law depends on proximity and review content.
 Health balances proximity, reviews, and category alignment.
 Sector-specific strategies outperform generic rules.

 How Does This Compare to Industry Wisdom?